ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

     task_handler()
     ```

 Enter **Play** mode and hold down ++shift++ to sprint.
-You should now be able to set an even quicker time.
+You will now be able to set an even quicker time.

 ### Add Audio

-In this section we are going to add some audio to the starting race and finish line.
+In this section you are going to add some audio to the starting race and finish line.

 1. Create a new **Client Context** and rename it to **Audio**.
 2. Find audio that will be played when the player is notified to **Get Ready**.
 Drop it into the **Audio** folder.